Galaxy of Terror: Taaffe O'Connell and "the worm scene"

-The scene is discussed on the commentary of the Blu-ray Disc release more than any other aspect of the film.
+The worm scene is discussed on the commentary of the Blu-ray Disc release more than any other aspect of the film.
 Clark, the director, admits that Corman's insertion of the scene, which Clark adamantly opposed, is what ultimately made the film a commercial success.
-Corman, in an older interview, states that the character of Dameia as re-written had a fear of sex as well as a fear of worms.
 O'Connell, in a separate interview with Femme Fatales magazine, interpreted that Dameia was frightened by her own sexual desire to completely submit to someone or something powerful, which the phallic, tentacled monster lethally provides.
 O'Connell also relates in the commentary how physically challenging the scene was and how the maggot prop made for the film, which weighed in at over a ton, almost collapsed on top of her at one point, which could have potentially killed her.

 Release

+The film premiered in Illinois and Indiana on September 4, 1981.
+Its original title was Mindwarp: An Infinity of Terror (sometimes shortened to just Mindwarp).
+However, after initial screenings it was retitled Galaxy of Terror, the name by which it is now mainly known.

+Home media

-The film was originally released on VHS and Laserdisc by Nelson Entertainment.
-Up until 2010, Galaxy of Terror did not have an authorized region 1 (North America) DVD release.
+The film was originally released on VHS and LaserDisc by Nelson Entertainment.
+Up until 2010, Galaxy of Terror did not have an authorized Region 1 (North America) DVD release.
 There was a remastered and authorized Region 2 (Europe) Italian disc available from Mondo Home Entertainment released in 2006 which is now out-of-print.
 The lack of authorized discs for so many years has led to numerous unauthorized copies of the movie being sold online and elsewhere.

 On July 20, 2010, Shout!
 Factory released Galaxy of Terror on Region 1 DVD and, for the first time, on Blu-ray Disc.
 The release also contains cast interviews and behind-the-scenes information on a variety of aspects.
+On February 11, 2025, Shout! released a 2-disc 4K UHD version of the film, one disc the 4k restoration of the 35 mm original in Dolby, the second disc the restoration on Blu-ray along with all the additional features from the 2010 release.

-The film was released in Germany in a dual Blu-ray and DVD uncut 2-disc Limited Edition mediabook from BMV-Medien Entertainment on April 19, 2012.
-The film was also released in Japan on Blu-ray from Stingray distribution on September 27, 2013 and contains the original English language version and a Japanese dubbed version both in Mono DTS-HD Master Audio and also includes Japanese subtitles.
+The film was released in Germany in a dual Blu-ray and DVD uncut 2-disc limited edition mediabook from BMV-Medien Entertainment on April 19, 2012.
+The film was also released in Japan on Blu-ray from Stingray distribution on September 27, 2013, and contains the original English language version and a Japanese dubbed version both in Mono DTS-HD Master Audio and also includes Japanese subtitles.